Winter igloos are back! Back in situ, back in our lives and back on our cold-weather bucket-lists.

 The two signs that winter’s coming are the swallows flying south and Thames-side restaurant Coppa Club launches their famous igloos.
-But unlike their auspicious feathered partners, they’ve stuck around for the summer.
+But unlike their auspicious feathered partners, the igloos do stick around for the summer.

-Coppa Club launched the igloos just four years ago and yet they’ve become an institution, capturing the imaginations of Londoners with their beautifully half-timbered aesthetic and their view, overlooking Tower Bridge and The Shard.
+Coppa Club launched the igloos just a handful of years ago and yet they’ve become an institution, capturing the imaginations of Londoners with their beautifully half-timbered aesthetic and their view, overlooking Tower Bridge and The Shard.